 A couple of tips make this roasted zucchini recipe a foolproof and easy side dish in about 20 minutes.
 You may even convert a few picky eaters.

-- Cut the zucchini into spears,
+- Cut the fresh zucchini into spears,

 - Coat it with a mixture of olive oil, fresh Parmesan cheese, minced garlic, salt and pepper.
 (Add herbs if you like).

 - Roast it for 12-15 minutes, then switch to broil for couple of minutes if you like.